tuhinmiazy73/simple-ci-cd-pipeline/README.md

 Ensure Git is installed on your production server:
 # yum install git

 ✅ 6.
-Manual Test (Optional but Smart)
-Manually run this from Jenkins server to confirm:
-# ssh root@192.168.150.131 "git clone https://github.com/yourusername/yourrepo.git"

-✅ 7.
 Create the Jenkins Pipeline
 Here’s a sample declarative pipeline:

 pipeline {